What is Align?

 Everyone has their own motivations but common ones are:

-• An offsite or team building activity coming up and lack on clarity how to make it succeed
+An offsite or team building activity coming up and lack of clarity on how to make it succeed

 Will my team think think more or less of me as their manager after doing the activity?